-Cancer is a devastating disease that exacts an enormous toll on victims as well as their families and society as a whole.
-Investments in cancer research and prevention/screening can reduce the severity of its effects, both in terms of human health and the economy.
+The human cost of cancer is tragically high, as the disease is among the leading causes of premature death and inflicts enormous suffering on those afflicted.
+It also takes an enormous financial toll on individuals, families, hospitals, state and local governments, insurance providers, and society as a whole.
+Cancer research and prevention/screening can reduce the severity of its effects, both in terms of human health and the economy.
 Treatment costs can be decreased through earlier detection, and improving treatment outcomes benefits society through enhancing productivity of those affected by cancer.
 In addition, research activity can serve as a catalyst for business development in related industries (such as biomedicine).

-The Cancer Prevention and Research Institute of Texas (CPRIT) has helped attract leading cancer research scientists to Texas, including members of the prestigious National Academy of Sciences.
-Funded research projects have resulted in thousands of publications and a number of new patents.
-Grants for screening and related education are improving access to lifesaving testing for some of the state's most vulnerable populations.
-After a temporary suspension of CPRIT grant activities in Fiscal Year 2013, CPRIT resumed making numerous grants in Fiscal Year 2014.
-As a result, its impact continues to grow and promises to accelerate in the future.
+Since 2010, the Cancer Prevention and Research Institute of Texas (CPRIT) has served as a crucial aspect of improving cancer outcomes.
+CPRIT has helped attract leading cancer research scientists to Texas (including members of the prestigious National Academy of Sciences), funded research projects which have resulted in thousands of publications and a number of new patents, and provided grants for screening and related education which are improving access to lifesaving testing for some of the state's most vulnerable populations.
+The most recent cancer statistics indicate that incidence and outcomes in Texas are improving relative to those in the nation as a whole, due in part to CPRIT efforts.